garrettdieckmann/DoFalco/README.md

 ```
 * Use Kubernetes port-forwarding to be able to access the Grafana dashboard:
 ```
 > kubectl port-forward --namespace falco service/loki-grafana 3000:80
 ```
-* Access the Grafana dashboard, by navigating a browser to http://localhost:3000/login, and log in using username = admin, and password = $GRAFANA_PASSWORD.
+* Access the Grafana dashboard, by navigating a browser to http://localhost:3000/login, and log in using:
+  * username = admin
+  * password = $GRAFANA_PASSWORD

 Grafana will already be configured with a Loki data source, and Promtail will already be streaming Kubernetes container logs to Loki.
 So we can immediately start seeing Falco logs in Grafana.
 By navigating to the Grafana 'Explore' tab, the Falco logs, across all of the Falco pods in the entire cluster, can be searched using Loki's query language, LogQL.